anandkumarcr7/project-second-innings/docs/00_Project_Charter.md

 # 2. Problem Statement

 We need a tool that needed to work for us based on the margin of safety that would let us sleep well at night.
-Traditional tools either used complicated rules or didn't have stress test options.
+Traditional tools either used complicated rules(like 4% rule, 25x rule) or didn't have stress test options.
 We wanted to build a tool that makes assumptions and risk visible to us.

 ---